Nicotine replacement therapy: Side effects

 Some side effects are caused by the nicotine, and are common to NRT products.
 Other common side effects depend on the formulation of nicotine.
 Common side effects with the gum include nausea, hiccups, and irritation of the mouth.
 Common side effects with the patch include skin irritation and a dry mouth while the inhaler commonly results in a cough, runny nose, or headaches.
 To minimize local skin reactions from the patch, the application site should be moved daily.
 The nicotine patch can also cause strange dreams if worn while asleep.
 Nasal sprays commonly cause nasal irritation, watering eyes, and coughing.

 Serious risks include nicotine poisoning, which includes symptoms like visual disturbances, hyper-salivation, nausea, and vomiting; and continued addiction to nicotine products.
 Avoiding smoking and other products with nicotine are recommended since it may lead to nicotine overdose.
 Although overdose is rare, it can be problematic, especially in children and pets.
 The symptoms of nicotine overdose include headache, pale skin and mouth, belly pain, weakness, diarrhea, tremors or seizures, agitation, confusion, restlessness, high or low blood pressure, fast or irregular heartbeat, fast breathing, and cold sweats.

 Limited evidence exists regarding long-term NRT use.

+A 2025 cardiovascular review described NRT as a time-limited cessation aid, rather than one for chronic use.